Is Search Broken?

 Recent Papers Written by Googlers

-It all looks very impressive but it seems to have more to do with contributing to the mythology surrounding search--that is very complex and scientific--than to the actual reality of how search is done.
+It all looks very impressive but it seems to have more to do with contributing to the mythology surrounding search--that it is very complex and scientific--than to the actual reality of how search is done.

 From my vantage point as an online publisher, it is clear that search is increasingly "people-powered" rather than machine-powered.
 There are millions of people helping the searchbots find information.